 - Difficulty Handling Diverse and Complex Queries: The Star Schema can only work well with a narrow set of simple queries due to its denormalized data structure.

 - Doesn’t Support Many-to-Many Relationships: The Star Schema has a simple Dimension Schema, hence, it can’t handle “many-to-many data relationships” effectively.
-Thus in the discussion of Star and Snowflake Schema, Star Schema will loose out when dealing with any-to-many relationships.
+Thus in the discussion of Star Schema vs Snowflake Schema, Star Schema will loose out when dealing with any-to-many relationships.

 Limitations of the Snowflake Schema